craicic/grove/README.md

 The purpose is to create a tool for a french game-library.
 The project is designed around this particular client use cases.
-The project is composed by a REST service (this repo) and web client.
+The project is composed by a web service (this repo) and web client.

 ### Service's technologies